-Nurse, for example, offers considerable information about leaders in Canadian nursing but little about the "ordinary" nurse.
-Indeed, from its inception in 1905 to 1960, the reader is given only occasional glimpses into the life of the bedside nurse.
+Since sources are fundamental to the task of the historian, what are the methodological limitations associated with reliance on sources created by nursing leaders or professional associations?
+The Canadian Nurse, for example, offers considerable information about leaders in Canadian nursing but little about the "ordinary" nurse.
+Indeed, from its inception in 1905 to 1960, it gave the reader only occasional glimpses into the life of the bedside nurse.
 Although Canadian Nurse was the only journal available to nurses in Canada, only 30% of nurses subscribed to it until the 1940s.
 Furthermore, contributors to the journal tended to be national, provincial, or local leaders - perhaps because the "ordinary" nurse was occupied with the delivery of her nursing services.
 Therefore, little information could be gleaned from the rank-and-file nurse.

 The same holds true when the researcher turns to records of national and provincial professional associations.
-Individual nurses frequently became involved first with their local organizations then moving to the provincial body and, finally, the national body.
+Individual nurses frequently became involved first with their local organizations, then moving to the provincial body, and, finally, the national body.
 The investigator encounters the same individuals again and again.
-Even though this leadership had a significant impact on the professional career of the individual nurse, these records do not reflect the lives of "ordinary" nurses.
-In contrast to the leadership, the typical nurse often was married, offered her services in rural Canada, and was completely unaware of the activities of the professional association.
+Even though this leadership had a significant impact on the professional career of the individual nurse, these records do not reflect the lives of "ordinary" nurses.5 In contrast to the leadership, the typical nurse often was married, offered her services in rural Canada, and was completely unaware of the activities of the professional association.6

 Simply put, Canadian Nurse and records of various professional associations have significant limitations.
 Research based on these sources alone would portray Canadian nurses as a homogeneous group of white, Anglo-Saxon, Protestant, middle-class women.
 For example, a significant number of the recipients of honorary awards from the Canadian Nurses Association were members of the executives of provincial or national associations.
-Furthermore, Canadian Nurse only had four editors between 1905 and 1965, and during one eight-year period (1924-1932) Jean Scantlion Wilson held both the position of journal editor and Executive Secretary of the Canadian Nurses Association.
-The very limited number of nurses represented in these documents creates a definite bias.
+Furthermore, Canadian Nurse had only four editors between 1905 and 1965, and during one eight-year period (1924-1932) Jean Scantlion Wilson held the positions of both journal editor and executive secretary of the Canadian Nurses Association.7 The very limited number of nurses represented in these documents creates a definite bias.
 As a result, source material does not give a voice to those nurses who were actively involved in the mundane business of nursing.

-Although it is impossible to obtain a full picture from these records alone, if they are combined with oral data, personal diaries, and correspondence, a more complete story may be available.
+Although it is impossible to obtain a full picture from these records alone, if they are combined with oral data, personal diaries, and correspondence a more complete story may be available.
 These sources have yet to be truly tapped.
-They tend to rest among the memorabilia and recollections of elderly nurses and their families who may be unaware of their value.
+They tend to rest among the memorabilia and recollections of elderly nurses and their families, who may be unaware of their value.
 Acceptance of these new sources of data and the emergence of new technologies may make it possible to amplify the story of nursing.
 In order to present a total history of nursing in Canada it is necessary to give voice to those who have remained silent, because, after all is said and done, "in the end it is the evidence itself that determines what case it is possible to make."